xiranwang7/My-Website/index.md

 I am enthusiastic about analyzing data and telling stories behind numbers.
 Statistical modeling and programming are my favorite subjects in data analysis process.
 I specialize in regression analysis and classification problems.
 To know more about my professional facts, please check out my **[resumé](https://github.com/xiranwang7/My-Website/raw/master/XiranWang_Resume_.pdf)**.

-In my leisure time, I like wroking out and spending time outdoors to enjoy eveything about the nature.
-I love different cultures and I want to travel around the world to see, to feel and to undersatnd them.
+In my leisure time, I like working out and spending time outdoors to enjoy everything about the nature.
+I love different cultures and I want to travel around the world to see, to feel and to understand them.